abc123def456168/SPYClassification_AlgoTrading/README.md

   - note: The 1 minute time period script is not trained and tested, but programming is completed.
 The rest of this README will talk about results from the 10 min notebook.

 ## Data
 Data was sourced from barchart.com.
-The data only open, high, low, close, volume, change.
+The data only contained the following features: open, high, low, close, volume, change.
 Target creation was applied to turn the price movement (change) into a binary classification and Feature Engineering was used to implement technical indicators.

 ## Model
 Academic literature indicated that an ensemble of Convolutional Neural Networks and Long Short-Term Memory Networks produced results beating state of the art architectures for multivariate time series classification problems.